-- Degree, Diploma, or Certificate Program Students are those who are registered in a program leading to a degree, diploma, or certificate granted by the University of Alberta. - (2) Probationary Students are students who have been admitted (or permitted to continue) in a Faculty on a probationary basis, because their previous academic record is either deficient in some respect, below the standard ordinarily required, or difficult to assess.
+- Degree, Diploma, or Certificate Program Students are those who are registered in a GFC approved program leading to a degree, diploma, or certificate granted by the University of Alberta. - (2) Probationary Students are students who have been admitted (or permitted to continue) in a Faculty on a probationary basis, because their previous academic record is either deficient in some respect, below the standard ordinarily required, or difficult to assess.
 Normally, if such students fail to meet the conditions stipulated within the time limit imposed, they will not be allowed to proceed further in their program. - (3) Special Students are those who have been permitted to register in one or more courses which are not being taken for credit towards a degree or diploma at this or any other institution. - (4) Open Studies Students are students registered in selected credit courses but who are not following a specific degree or diploma program. - (5) Visiting Students are bona fide students of other universities or colleges who have been permitted to take one or more courses for transfer of credit to their own institutions which have agreed in advance to such an arrangement. - (6) Exchange Students: this term is used to describe students who are participating in a formal exchange program between the University of Alberta and another postsecondary institution.
 Incoming exchange students from other institutions are normally classified as Visiting Students for the period of the exchange.
-Outgoing University of Alberta exchange students remain classified in their ongoing program and register in an Exchange course (EXCH) for the period of the exchange.
+Outgoing University of Alberta exchange students remain classified in their ongoing program and register in an Exchange course (EXCH) for the period of the exchange. - (7) Audit Only Students (Auditors) are those registered in one or more courses, exclusively on a not-for-credit basis.